achsu3/achsu3.github.io/index.md

 ![](me.jpg)

 **Hello!
-My name is Amanda and I'm a computer engineering student at the University of Illinois at Urbana-Champaign.**
+My name is Amanda and I'm a PhD student at Georgia Institute of Technology, specifically in the School of Cybersecurity and Privacy.
+I am co-advised by Professor Paul Pearce and Professor Frank Li.
+I graduated in May 2021 the University of Illinois at Urbana-Champaign with my undergraduate degree in Computer Engineering.**

-My research experience has focused on network verification and systems security, but I am broadly interested in security and the internet in general.
+My research experience has focused on network verification, systems security, and internet measurement, but I am broadly interested in security and the internet in general.

 **Publications:**